dbc-tech/actionstep/README.md

 ```

 As a response could contain an error, it is important first to check the error status. **Note:** `data` and `error` are mutually exclusive.
 If there is no error then the data shape will match that described in the API documentation.
 In this case an array of actions is found under the `actions` property.

+### Testing endpoints

+A sandbox project is available to test individual endpoints.
+See [readme](monorepo/actionstep-sandbox/README.md) for more information.

 ## Building Source